A Brief Summary of the History of VDMFK

 As well as the Managing Board members, six delegates of the electoral groups and six guest delegates from North and South America also gathered in Toronto, to participate in this Assembly.
 In addition, it was the first time that an Assembly was held outside Europe.
 President Stegmann joyfully announced that the number of members had now reached 80, and the Association was at that point already represented in 25 countries of the world.

-With the 2nd Delegates’ Convention in Bombay, a meeting of the AMFPA was for the first time held in the eastern part of the globe.
+With the 2nd Delegates’ Convention in Bombay, a meeting of the VDMFK was for the first time held in the eastern part of the globe.
 From this time onwards, the Association was also represented in Turkey, Israel and Kenya.

-In the same year, the later AMFPA President Eros Bonamini was received into the Association as a full member.
+In the same year, the later VDMFK President Eros Bonamini was received into the Association as a full member.
 At the President’s recommendation, Wladimiro Bubola was appointed the first honorary member of the Association.
-The rapid growth of the AMFPA from a loose alliance of a few mouth and foot painters to a worldwide-active association with more than 100 members called for a change in the statutes regarding its name.
+The rapid growth of the VDMFK from a loose alliance of a few mouth and foot painters to a worldwide-active association with more than 100 members called for a change in the statutes regarding its name.
 Thus, the name “Association of Mouth and Foot Painting Artists” was changed to the “Association of Mouth and Foot Painting Artists of the World”.
 This official name was destined to remain valid right up to the present day.

 Year by year, the Association was attracting ever more public attention.
 One contributing factor was certainly the large number of exhibitions which were organised by the Association and its publishing house partners.
 Painting demonstrations, at which mouth and foot painters displayed their painting techniques live, always aroused great interest.
 This is the only way for people without physical disabilities to understand what an extraordinary achievement it is to paint motifs with such faithfulness to detail by mouth or foot.